drittich/DnsTube/README.md

 ## Features

+* Runs as a Windows service, so login not required
-* Can update A (IPv4), AAAA (IPv6), SPF, and TXT records.
+* Can update A (IPv4), AAAA (IPv6), SPF, and TXT records
-* Support both Cloudflare API keys and tokens
+* Supports both Cloudflare API keys and tokens
 * Supports API tokens scoped to specific zones
-* Runs as a Windows service, so login not required

 ## Main UI